-CHAP. " foreign princes, and be adopted a brother to the gods of the earth?
-Call together parliaments with a word of his pen, and scatter them again with the breath of his mouth?
-Reduce to subjection a warlike and discontented nation, by means of a mutinous army? " Command a mutinous army by means of feditious and factious officers?
-Be humbly and daily petitioned, that he would be pleased, at the rate of millions a year, to be hired as master of those who had hired him before to be their fervant?
-Have the estates and lives of three nations as much at his disposal as was once the cc little inheritance of his father, and be as noble and 66 liberal in the spending of them?
-And lastly (for there " is no end of enumerating every particular of his glory) with one word bequeath all this power and splendor to his posterity?
-Die possessed of peace at home and tri-" umph abroad?
-Be buried among kings, and with more "than regal folemnity?
-And leave a name behind him or not to be extinguished but with the whole world; which as it was too little for his praise, so might it have been for his conquests, if the short line of his " mortal life could have firetched out to the extent of his
+C H A P. 66 foreign princes, and be adopted a brother to the gods of the earth?
+Call together parliaments with a word of his pen, and fcatter them again with the breath of 66 his mouth?
+Reduce to subjection a warlike and difcontented nation, by means of a mutinous army?
+66 Command a mutinous army by means of feditious and 66 factions officers?
+Be humbly and daily petitioned, 66 that he would be pleased, at the rate of millions a vear, to be hired as mafter of those who had hired him before to be their fervant?
+Have the estates and lives of three nations as much at his disposal as was once the 66 little inheritance of his father, and be as noble and 66 liberal in the spending of them?
+And lastly (for there is no end of enumerating every particular of his glory) with one word bequeath all this power and splendor to 66 his posterity?
+Die possessed of peace at home and triumph abroad?
+Be buried among kings, and with more than regal folemnity; and leave a name behind him of not to be extinguished but with the whole world; which as it was too little for his praife, fo might it 66 have been for his conquests, if the short line of his or mortal life could have firetched out the extent of his